CDCgov/dibbs-vm/docs/vm-docs/docs/07-AWS-VM-Requirements.md

 - You’ll need to have an account, per­mis­sions, and nec­es­sary func­tion­al­i­ty set up in AWS.
 - You’ll need to have access to the registered DIBBS VM AMI in your AWS account.
-- You’ll need to have an S3 bucket set up in AWS to store your eCR data, with the prop­er net­work­ing and ac­cess pro­vi­sions for EC2.
+- You’ll need to be able to create an S3 bucket set up in AWS to store your eCR data, with the prop­er net­work­ing and ac­cess pro­vi­sions for EC2.
+- You'll need to be able to create an EC2 instance.
 - You’ll need to have a data­base set up (on-premise or cloud-based, Mi­crosoft SQL or  Post­gre­SQL) and ac­ces­si­ble via the AWS net­work.
 - You’ll need to have an Entra, or Key­cloak client created or NBS authentication for the eCR View­er ap­pli­ca­tion.
 - You’ll need to have IAM permissions to make adjustments within your AWS en­vi­ron­ment.